See more Architecture and Design

 Browse objects from the architecture and design collection in our online collection.

-Architecture and design have found a welcoming environment at the Denver Art Museum since its earliest years.
-Furniture and architectural drawings rubbed elbows with paintings and sculpture during the early 1900s in the first Artists’ Club annuals.
-Visitors to Chappell House and the Carnegie Library galleries in the 1920s could view exhibitions featuring early American furniture, colonial silver, and architectural drawings.
-By 1930, former museum director Cyril Kay-Scott stressed the need to acquire not only painting and sculpture, but also what was then characterized as applied art: objects designed with both aesthetics and function in mind.
+The Denver Art Museum has collected architecture and design since its earliest years.
+In the early twentieth century, at the first Artists’ Club annual exhibitions, furniture and decorative arts were displayed alongside painting and sculpture.
+In the 1920s, visitors to Chappell House and the Carnegie Library galleries—spaces the museum used before it had a permanent home—saw exhibitions featuring early American furniture, colonial silver, and architectural drawings.
+By 1930, museum director Cyril Kay-Scott, recognizing the value of such works, stressed the need to acquire not only traditional art media such as painting and sculpture, but also what was then characterized as applied art: objects designed with both aesthetics and function in mind.

-In 1990, then-director Lewis Sharp officially founded the department of Architecture, Design and Graphics and named R. Craig Miller its first curator.
-The department was established with the mandate to collect, exhibit, and educate in the disciplines of architecture and design.
-Recognizing that Denver was a relatively new urban center in the American West, Miller made a major commitment to the post–World War II era, and, in particular, to contemporary design.
+In a defining moment for the collection, in 1990, director Lewis I. Sharp officially founded the department of Architecture, Design and Graphics, naming R. Craig Miller its first curator.
+Recognizing that Denver was a relatively new urban center in the American West, Miller made a major commitment to collecting objects from the post–World War II era, and, in particular, contemporary design.

-Miller established clear, but ambitious collecting goals in an area in which few American museums were actively involved and launched into a coordinated acquisition and exhibition program.
+Miller established clear, ambitious collecting goals in an area in which few American museums were actively involved.
+He launched an energetic acquisition program that encompassed a broad range of design, including architecture, furniture, industrial and product design, graphic design, and "functional" craft.
 Masterworks: Italian Design, 1960-1994 (1994) was the first comprehensive exhibition of contemporary Italian design in the United States in two decades, and was the first major exhibition organized by Miller for the new department.
 U.S. Design 1975-2000 (2002) was the culmination of Miller’s five year effort and one of the first by an American museum to demonstrate the United States’ contribution to international design during the last quarter of the twentieth century.

-Upon Miller’s departure in 2007, Darrin Alfred arrived bringing with him broad interests and a history of working with collections.
-Alfred has expanded the department’s commitment to collecting and exhibiting postwar American graphic design.
-The same year Alfred arrived, the department acquired the AIGA Design Archives, one of the largest and most comprehensive holdings of contemporary American communication design in the world.
+When Miller departed in 2007, Darrin Alfred arrived, bringing with him broad interests and a history of working with architecture and design collections.
+Alfred has expanded the department’s commitment to collecting postwar American graphic design, in particular.
+The same year Alfred began, the department acquired the AIGA Design Archives, one of the largest and most comprehensive holdings of contemporary American communication design in the world.
 Alfred’s first curatorial project at the museum was The Psychedelic Experience: Rock Posters from the San Francisco Bay Area, 1965-71.
-This major exhibition showcased more than 250 experimental and visually stunning examples from the department’s newly acquired collection of posters promoting dance concerts and other “happenings” that were iconic symbols of the youth culture of the 1960s and 70s.
+This major exhibition showcased more than 250 experimental and visually stunning examples from the department’s newly acquired collection of posters promoting dance concerts and other "happenings" that were iconic symbols of the youth culture of the 1960s and 70s.

 Most recently, Alfred has conceived and developed the museum’s new design galleries, nearly 10,000 square-feet of new and renovated space within the Martin Building’s original footprint.
 The inaugural installation will feature more than 400 objects spanning two exhibitions: By Design: Stories and Ideas Behind Objects and Gio Ponti: Designer of a Thousand Talents.